rakeshbangla41/exploratory_data_analysis/EDA on Marketing Campaign Dataset/README.md

 Python Libraries used:

-a) Pandas and Numpy for data analysis and manipulation
+a) Pandas and NumPy for data analysis and manipulation
 b) Matplotlib and Seaborn for data visualization